You’re finally deciding to clear brush off your property. You have two options; you may use a brush killer or remove the brush organically.

 - Have a brush disposal plan.

 - Walk around the yard identifying and marking all the trees to be cut.
 This will help you to also know the tools required for the job, plus whether or not you’ll need to hire a professional brush remover.

-- Check with your local authorities to know whether or not you’ll need a permit to get the job done.
+- Check with your local authorities to know whether or not you’ll need a permit to do the job.

 It may be tedious, but the benefits of organic brush removal by far outweigh that of using a brush killer.
 In addition to being safe, organic brush removal is inexpensive, helps improve lawn health, and is also a great way to get your body active.
-You want to explore all the benefits that come with this method before you finally decide to clear brush in your yard.
+You want to explore all the benefits of this method before you finally decide to clear brush in your yard.